vmware/Holodeck/docs/index.md

         </figure>
     </li>
     <li>
-        If NSX port group is used, ensure the type is Overlay and allow VLANs 0 to 4094 (or at a minimum VLANs 0,10-25 for Site A and 40-58 for Site-B).
+        If NSX port group is used, ensure the type is Overlay and allow VLANs 0 to 4094 (or if using default VLANs, at a minimum VLANs 0,10-25 for Site A and 40-58 for Site-B; if using custom VLANs, VLAN 0 and custom VLAN range).
 Create custom segment profiles with settings as per below by navigating to Networking --> Segments tab on the left navigation bar, then click on Profiles tab on the right, click on Add segment profile and select the profiles as per below
         <figure markdown="span">
             <img src="images/NSX-Overlay-Segment-IP-Discovery-Profile.png" alt="IP Discovery Profile in NSX">
             <figcaption>Figure: IP Discovery Profile in NSX</figcaption>